 When I gave him a confused look he explained, “at the end of your life, you’ll have the year that you were born and the year that you died…so in the meantime, how are you going to live the dash that’s in between those years?”

 I could hardly speak this was so powerful.
 I had never heard this phrase before, though now I know that it comes from a popular poem written by Linda Ellis.
 However, it’s been something that’s been on my mind A TON the past few days and I had to write about it.

 How Am I Living My “Dash”?

 When we first started Follow Your Detour, we were in a tough place in life.
 First, we experienced the death of my only brother, who we were both extremely close to.
-Then, we experienced the death of a lifelong dream and our idea of how our life was going to be came crashing down.
+Then we experienced another major loss – the death of a lifelong dream.
+It felt as though everything we’d been planning for our life came to a screeching halt.

 We had to completely change our perspective, but these experiences with loss helped us realize just how precious life is.
 It’s short, it’s unpredictable, and it’s not easy.
 But it’s up to YOU to make it beautiful.
 We’ve read tons of books, met inspirational people who have shared their stories of turning tragedy into success, and have chosen to fill our lives with positivity.